jeaye/blog.jeaye.com/_drafts/2016-12-29-clojure-code-coverage.md

 shortly thereafter.

-### Quick note about code coverage
+### Quick note about test coverage
-It's worthwhile to note that 100% code coverage probably isn't worth the effort.
+It's worthwhile to note that 100% test coverage probably isn't worth the effort.
-Furthermore, code coverage doesn't mean that your tests are any good and that they are representative of the inputs and behaviors your application will see in the wild.
+Furthermore, test coverage doesn't mean that your tests are any good and that they are representative of the inputs and behaviors your application will see in the wild.
 Especially in Clojure, so much of our programs rely on the data, not the code.